 We offer a complimentary feasibility assessment that will illustrate how you can benefit from the 45L tax credit.
 Contact us to learn more or begin the process.

 Section 179D Tax Credit

-Similar to the Section 45L Tax Credit program, the Section 179D tax credit is a tax incentive that relates to the design and installation of energy efficient interior lighting, HVAC, hot water, or building envelope systems but in commercial buildings.
+Similar to the Section 45L Tax Credit program, the Section 179D tax credit is a tax incentive that relates commercial buildings of all types and residential housing that is four or more stories.
+Key criteria are the design and installation of energy efficient interior lighting, HVAC, hot water, or building envelope systems.
 Through this incentive found in section 179D of the Internal Revenue Code, qualifying businesses can receive up to $1.80 per square foot in deductions for eligible projects placed into service any time from 2006 to 2015.

 Who can qualify?

 The Energy-Efficient Commercial Building Deduction is available to building owners and lessees who make energy efficient improvements to their commercial buildings including:

 - Retail buildings

 - Office buildings